Theikon/chess/README.md

 schach.zeige(brett);
 ```

-Please note that this library does not serve as an implementation of chess, rather only as a modifiable chess board.
-This means that no rules and moves are programmed into the library - it is up to the developer to implement these accordingly.
+Please note that this library does not provide a complete implementation of chess.
+No rules and moves are programmed into it.

 ![Screenshot](https://user-images.githubusercontent.com/31321459/137604378-c849608a-44f5-4ee3-9c38-41a717aabeb5.png)

-The following code snippet is a showcase of all the features available within the library:
+The following code snippet demonstrates all features available within the library:

 ```java
 String[][] brett = new String[8][8];